Language acquisition

 GERMAN

 I teach history and German at Da Vinci’s International Schools.
-I am also a high school year 1 form tutor.

 I graduated from the Jagiellonian University’s Faculty of History with a master’s degree and completed two year postgraduate translation studies with German as the leading language at the said university.